Infection Control Annual Statement

 Background

-Elms Road Surgery (Beaumont Elms Practice) Lead for Infection Prevention/Control is Vivienne Davies (practice nurse) who is supported by Kate King, practice manager.
+Beaumont Elms Practice Lead for Infection Prevention/Control is Vivien Gardner (practice nurse) who is supported by Jayne Haynes (GP lead) & Alice Atkinson (non-clinical).

 This team keeps updated with infection prevention and control practices and share necessary information with staff and patients throughout the year.